reilgun/runpod-qlora-trainer/README.md

 #### Dataset from S3 Bucket
 If AWS credentials are provided, and your `DATASET` environment variable is set to a value starting with `s3://`, it will attempt to download your dataset from the bucket using your credentials.

+## Usage outside of runpod.io
+This contaienr should work just fine on any other cloud, except that it won't be able to directly shut down your pod after training.